devblac/devblac.github.io/content/post/building-a-gym-tracker-with-spec-coding.md

 - Sharing workouts, goals, and milestones.
 - A gamified layer to make workouts less boring and more communal.

-And yes — there’s a roadmap live at [kirogym.netlify.app](https://kirogym.netlify.app).
+And yes — there will be a roadmap live at [kirogym.netlify.app](https://kirogym.netlify.app) in the next days.
 It’s not just a roadmap; it’s also where I’ll explain new features as they roll out.

----

-## [Screenshot Placeholder: Roadmap site at kirogym.netlify.app]

-*“Publishing your roadmap online = zero excuses.
-My nephew checks it more than I do.”*

 ---